Skip to main content

 3

-Open Certificate Templates Management
+Open Certificate Templates management

 Right-click the Certificate Templates folder and click Manage.

-Duplicate the Computer Template
+Duplicate the Computer template

 In the Certificate Templates window, find the Computer template and right-click it.
 Then, click Duplicate Template.